cppalliance/safe-cpp/proposal/draft.md

 The compiler ignores the lifetime arguments `/a` and `/b` and replaces them with the template lifetime parameters `T0.0.0` and `T1.0.0`.
 This transformation deduplicates template instantiations.
 We don't want to instantiate class templates for every lifetime argument on a template argument type.
 That would be an incredible waste of compute and result in enormous code bloat.
 Those lifetime arguments don't carry data in the same way as integer or string types do.
 Instead, lifetime arguments define constraints on region variables between different function parameters and result objects.
 Those constraints are an external concern to the class template being specialized.

-Since we replaced the named lifetime arguments with template lifetime parameters during specialization of Pair, you have to wonder, what happened to `/a` and `/b`?
-They get stuck on the outside of the class template specialization: `Pair<string_view, string_view>/a/b`.
-Since this specialized Pair has two lifetime binders (its two template lifetime parameters), it needs to bind two lifetime arguments.
-Safe C++ replaces lifetime arguments on template arguments with invented template lifetime parameters and reattaches the lifetime arguments on the specialization.
+Since we replaced the named lifetime arguments with template lifetime parameters during specialization of `Pair`, you have to wonder, what happened to `/a` and `/b`?
+They're factored out and stuck to the outside of the class template specialization: `Pair<string_view, string_view>/a/b`.
+Since this specialized `Pair` has two lifetime binders (those two template lifetime parameters), it needs to bind two lifetime arguments.
+Safe C++ replaces lifetime arguments on template arguments with invented template lifetime parameters and reattaches the lifetime arguments to the specialization.

-A class template's instantiation doesn't depend on the lifetimes of its users. `std2::vector<string_view/a>` is transformed to `std2::vector<string_view/T0.0.0>/a`. `T0.0.0` is the implicitly declared lifetime parameter, which becomes the lifetime argument on the template argument, and `/a` is the user's lifetime argument that was hoisted out of the _template-argument-list_ and put in the corresponding position in the specialization's _lifetime-argument-list_.
+A class template's instantiation doesn't depend on the lifetimes of its users. `std2::vector<string_view/a>` is transformed to `std2::vector<string_view/T0.0.0>/a`. `T0.0.0` is the implicitly declared lifetime parameter, which becomes the lifetime argument on the template argument, and `/a` is the user's lifetime argument that was hoisted out of the _template-argument-list_ and appended to the class specialization.

 In the current safety model, this transformation only occurs for bound lifetime template parameters with the `typename T+` syntax.
 It's not done for all template parameters, because that would interfere with C++'s partial and explicit specialization facilities.